Liam-Brew/CS-306/Notes/04 Ciphers in Practice.md

 - on the fly computation of new pseudorandom bits, no IV needed, plain-secure
 - random IV used for every new message is sent along with ciphertext

+## Formal Treatment in Modern Cryptography

+formal definitions: what it means to be secure

+prciese: which forms of attacks are/are not allowed

+provable security: why a candidate solution is/is not secure

+## Block Ciphers

+### Realizing Ideal Block Ciphers in Practice

+We want a random mapping of n-bit inputs to n-but outputs

+- there are ~2^(n2^n) possible such mappings
+- none of the above can be implemented in practice

+Instead, we use a keyed function Fk : {0,1}^n -> {0,1}^n

+- indexed by a t-bit key k
+- there are only 2^t such keyed function
+- a random key selects a "random-enough" mapping or a pseudorandom function

+### Generic PRF-based Symmetric Encryption

+**Fixed-length** message encryption

+Encryption scheme is advanced-secure as long as the underlying PRF is secure

+### Modes of Operations (I)

+ECB: electronic code block

+- insecure, of only historic value
+- deterministic, thus not CPA-secure
+- not EAV secure

+Strengths and weaknesses of ECB

+Strengths

+- very simple
+- allows for parallel encryptions

+### Modes of Operations (II)

+CBC: cipher block chaining

+- CPA-secure if Fk a permutation
+- uniform IV
+  - otherwise no security breaks

+Chained CBC

+- use last block ciphertext of current message as IV of next message
+- saves bandwith but not CPA-secure

+### Modes of Operations (III)

+OFB: output feedback

+- uniform IV
+- no need message length to be multiple of n
+- resembles synchronized stream-cipher mode
+- CPA-secure if Fk is PRF

+### Mode of Operations (IV)

+CTR: counter mode (best)

+- uniform ctr
+- no need message length to be multiple of n
+- resembles synchronized stream-cipher mode
+- CPA-secure if Fk is PRF
+- no need for Fk to be invertible
+- parallelizable

+## Symmetric Encryption

+Techniques used in symmetric encryption

+- substitution: exchanging one set of bits for another
+  - substitution boxes:
+    - substitution can also be done on binary numbers
+    - such substitutions are usually described by substitution boxes, or S-boxes
+- transportation: rearranging the order of the ciphertext bits to break any regularities in the underlying plaintext
+- confusion: enforce complex functional relationship between the plaintext/key pair and cipher text
+  - e.g. flipping plaintext or key bit causes unpredictable changes to new ciphertext
+- diffusion: distributes information from single plaintext characters over entire ciphertext output